 It’s not too late

 The reality now is that our country and our people are in crisis.
 We are in an emergency situation where the people who are charged with governing our country are not being truthful about the perilous predicament we are in!
 Many of us have justified doubts about the way in which our country is governed.
-We must seriously question a system that favours an elite few and why the same system has failed at least half of the people who live in Ireland so badly!
-As a people we must seriously consider the legacy that we are leaving our children, grandchildren and all future generations!
+We must seriously question a system that favours an elite few and why the same system has failed the majority of our people so badly!
+As a people we must seriously consider the legacy that we are leaving our children, grand-children and all future generations!

 Ireland and our people can never move forward when our politicians are not willing to look beyond the outdated and very undemocratic system of ‘Representative Democracy’ the Irish version of which has frighteningly become very similar to an ‘Aristocracy’, the definition of which is as follows – a form of Government in which power is in the hands of a small and privileged ruling class!

 The time has come to make sweeping changes and that time is NOW!
-Not only do we need a change of Government, our complete system of governance MUST also be changed!
+We don’t just need another change of Government because we’ve all seen that nothing really changes by swapping one Party for another.
+Our complete system of governance is totally flawed and that’s what MUST be changed!

 …So, who are the Irish Democratic Party, and how are we so completely different than any other political party that has ever existed in Ireland?